Continuum of physical function

 Exercise = physical activity with the intention of developing physical fitness, such as strength, cardiovascular or flexibility exercise, challenging walking, pre- or post-rehabilitation exercise.

-ICAA Functional Levels are adapted from the work of Waneen Spirduso, EdD (Physical Dimensions of Aging, Human Kinetics)
+ICAA's Continuum of physical function are adapted from the work of Waneen Spirduso, EdD (Physical Dimensions of Aging, Human Kinetics)

 Fitness: Exercises or participates in sports activity almost every day or works at a physically demanding job.